oVirt/ovirt-site/source/release/3.6.1/index.html.md

 ### oVirt Hosted Engine HA

+**oVirt 3.6.1 Async release**
+ - ovirt-ha-agent should explicitly fail if the configuration volume is not valid
+ - HE agent failed to start on RHEV-H after upgrade from 3.5 to 3.6
+ - Emails sent from broker have "corrupted" headers
+ - StorageDomainIsMemberOfPool prevents hosted-engine upgrade **oVirt 3.6.1**
-* Handle crash of both ha services: agent and broker.
+ - Handle crash of both ha services: agent and broker.
  - After storage problem, host not show correct metadata
  - the agent should avoid trying to upgrade the host if it's not in maintenance mode
  - [logging] some of low level operation logs got losts